upstash/rag-chat/README.md

 # Upstash RAG Chat SDK

-The `@upstash/rag-chat` SDK simplifies RAG (retrieval-augmented generation) chat development.
+The `@upstash/rag-chat` package makes it easy to develop powerful retrieval-augmented generation (RAG) chat applications with minimal setup and configuration.

 Features:

-- Creates a Redis instance for your chat history, fully configurable.
+- Next.js compatibility with streaming support
+- Ingest entire websites, PDFs and more out of the box
-- Creates a Vector store for your knowledge base.
+- Built-in Vector store for your knowledge base
-- Integrates with Next.js using streams and is compatible with other frameworks.
-- Leverages LangChain, Vercel AI SDK, and Upstash products.
-- Allows you to add various data types into your Vector store.
+- Built-in Redis compatibility for fast chat history management

+## Getting started

-## Installation
+### Installation

+Choose your package manager:

 ```sh
 pnpm add @upstash/rag-chat